Use of Hearing Aids by Adults with Hearing Loss

 Percent of Persons with Hearing Loss[*] Who Have Ever Used Hearing Aids

 Note: Higher numbers are better.

-Source: National Health and Nutrition Examination Survey and National Health Interview Survey, NCHS, CDC.
-Chart created by the Health Promotion Statistics Branch, NCHS, CDC and the Epidemiology and Statistics Program, NIDCD, NIH.
-Posted in November 2012.
+Source: National Health and Nutrition Examination Survey (NHANES) and National Health Interview Survey (NHIS), National Center for Health Statistics (NCHS), Centers for Disease Control and Prevention (CDC).
+Chart created originally by the Health Promotion Statistics Branch, NCHS, CDC, but has been updated by the Epidemiology and Statistics Program, NIDCD, NIH.